SivertPL/RPI-Anonymous-Box/README.md

 - My configuration is in list.txt.
 - Create a file auth.txt which contains 2 lines: your email address and passwordfor the VPN in /etc/openvpn/
 - /etc/openvpn/ovpn_udp is the file where all your VPN configs should be located in

+## What the script does
+The script chooses a random VPN to connect to, connects to it, and starts the TOR daemon

 ## Guide
 ### For the Pi